Higher Yoneda product structures and Iwasawa algebras modulo $p$: The reconstruction theorem from

-\begin{proof}[Proof of Theorem \ref{thm: A-inf main}] The statement of Theorem \ref{thm: A-inf main} is an application of \cite[Cor.\ 6.2.6(1)]{A-inf}, where \begin{itemize} \item $\Omega$ replaces $k[G]^\wedge_{\ker \rho}$, \item an assumption that $H^n(\Omega,k)$ is finite-dimensional for all $n$ is dropped, since this follows from $G$ being finite-dimensional as a $p$-adic Lie group, and \item there are some other simplifications because $\rho : k[G] \ra k$ is the trivial representation in the present case. \end{itemize} Indeed, because $G$ is pro-$p$, the completed group algebra $\Omega$ of $G$ over $k$ is canonically isomorphic to the completion of $k[G]$ at the kernel of the trivial representation $\rho : k[G] \to k$. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm: A-inf main}] The statement of Theorem \ref{thm: A-inf main} is an application of \cite[Cor.\ 6.2.6(1)]{A-inf}, where \begin{itemize} \item $\rho$ is the trivial representation $k[G] \to k$, \item $\Omega$ replaces the completion $k[G]^\wedge_{\ker \rho}$, \item an assumption that $H^n(\Omega,k)$ is finite-dimensional for all $n$ is dropped, since this follows from $G$ being finite-dimensional as a $p$-adic Lie group, and \item there are some other simplifications because $\rho : k[G] \ra k$ is the trivial representation in the present case. \end{itemize} Indeed, because $G$ is pro-$p$, the completed group algebra $\Omega$ of $G$ over $k$ is canonically isomorphic to the completion of $k[G]$ at the kernel of the trivial representation $\rho : k[G] \to k$. \end{proof}